ewazna/platemate/README.md

 - Firebase SDK

 ### **Backend**
 Backend of Platemate is REST api node.js service, which uses MongoDB database and Cloudinary service for image storage.
-It is hosted on AWS EC2 instance.
+It is hosted on [Render.com] platform.
 Main technologies used are:
 - Express.js
 - Typescript
 - MongoDB